2013 CRCAIH Pilot Grants Program Awardees

 Dr. Gonzalez Bio from 2015 CRCAIH Annual Summit program

-Jessica D. Hanson, PhD (Sanford Research, Center for Health Outcomes and Prevention Research)
+Jessica D. Hanson, PhD (Sanford Research)

 The long-term objective of this project is to enrich an existing tribal program, the OST CHOICES Program, which aims to prevent alcohol-exposed pregnancies in non-pregnant American Indian women.
 One challenge of the OST CHOICES Program is the lack of established validity and reliability of CHOICES measures with American Indian women, as OST CHOICES is the first of its kind.
 Therefore, the goal of the proposed study is to establish validity (accuracy in measurement) and reliability (reproducibility) of the CHOICES measurements with American Indian women.
 This will be accomplished by: 1) establishing content validity by soliciting input on the CHOICES measures from community members and content experts; 2) further establishing validity by implementing a “think aloud” methodology with non-pregnant American Indian women; and 3) determining reliability of the CHOICES measurements by conducting a test-retest, comparing the reliability of modified CHOICES measures— based on input from SA 1 and 2—with the original CHOICES measures.
 The expected outcomeof this study is to establish the reliability and validity of the key CHOICES measurements for American Indian women.
 While the CHOICES measurements have been previously validated with a variety of populations, there is still a great need for this type of study in American Indian communities.
 The OST CHOICES Program, whose aim is to prevent alcohol-exposed pregnancies with American Indian women, can only be enhanced through this study.
 The impact resultsof the proposed research include benefitting the women enrolled, impacting the evaluation of the OST CHOICES Program, and expanding scientific knowledge and clinical practice.